 Table of Contents

-Give the thawed turkey a quick rinsing and a pat dry.
-Be sure to put the legs back to their “tucked” position and to also turn the wings back so that the neck skin is held in place during the grilling process.
+Once your turkey is fully thawed, give it a quick rinse and pat it dry.
+It’s best to keep the legs in their “tucked” position and turn the wings back to secure the neck skin in place throughout grilling.

-Pre-heat the grill for a good 20 minutes over medium heat.
-Also, and this is very important, make sure the heat source is indirect.
-This means while pre-heating the grill, all of the burners can be on.
-However, once the turkey is placed inside the grill and the cover is closed, be sure to turn off the burners (or move the charcoal over) that is sitting directly under the bird.
-This is imperative for even cooking.
+Preheat your grill for about 20 minutes over medium heat.
+It’s crucial to ensure that the heat source is indirect.
+You can achieve this by having all burners on while preheating, but once the turkey is placed inside the grill and the cover is closed, turn off the burners (or move the charcoal over) directly under the bird.

-Place the turkey into the grill and close the lid.
-Allow 10 to 12 minutes for each pound of the turkey.
-Invest in a meat thermometer to make life a lot easier.
-Then use that thermometer to check the temperature of the bird.
-The turkey is cooked when the internal temperature reaches 165 degrees in the thigh and 170 degrees in the breast.
+Grill your turkey for approximately 10 to 12 minutes per pound, and make use of a meat thermometer to monitor the temperature.
+Your turkey is fully cooked when the internal temperature reaches 165 degrees in the thigh and 170 degrees in the breast.

 Let Your Turkey Rest

 Give your turkey a break after grilling.
 Letting it rest for about 20 minutes will allow the juices to settle, ensuring that your bird is moist and flavorful.
 After this, it’s time to carve the turkey and serve up a feast.

 Ready to impress your guests this Thanksgiving?
 Grilling your turkey is a delectable and straightforward way to do it.
 If you’ve always stuck to the traditional roasting method, consider this the year to embrace the grill.
 It’s a simple process that can yield a juicy and flavorful bird, making your Thanksgiving dinner an unforgettable experience.